You will find life insurance definitions below that are commonly used in the life insurance industry for all types of insurance.

 Life insurance for seniors is available with a number of life insurance companies.
-Life insurance underwriting for seniors will vary by life insurance company.
+Life insurance underwriting for seniors will vary by the life insurance company.

-If you have a life insurance policy that is no longer wanted or needed, the traditional options available to you would be to either cancel the policy if it was a term life insurance policy, or to cash it in for the cash surrender value if it was a permanent policy.
+If you have a life insurance policy that is no longer wanted or needed, the traditional options available to you would be to either cancel the policy if it was a term life insurance policy or to cash it in for the cash surrender value if it was a permanent policy.

 Another option that may be available for older insureds is to sell their life insurance policy to a life settlement company.
 The life settlement company would pay you a lump sum of money now, and in turn take over ownership of your policy, making all future premium payments and receiving the death benefit upon your death.